elliotchance/tesseract/doc/1_SQL/SELECT.md

 This can be any field you wish to sort by.
 If field does not exist in a given record it will be sorted as if the value were `null`.

-There are two modifiers for a column; `ASC` and `DESC`.
+There are two modifiers for a column; `ASC` and `DESC` which represent **asc**ending and **desc**ending respectively.
 If no sort order is specified then `ASC` is assumed.

-Data will be sorted numerically if and only if all the values in the sort set are numbers with the exclusion of `null`.
-If a set contains only numbers and one or more `null` values the `null` values will appear at the end.
+When data is sorted it is separated into three types:

+ * Numbers.
+Integers and floating point, not including strings that look like numbers like `"123"`.
+ * Strings.
+ * Nulls.

+Data will sorted by type, then value in the same order as above.
+That is to say:

+ * Any string is considered greater than a number.
+ * `null` is considered to be greater than any non-`null` value.